 Salary and Promotion of SDM in BPSC

-The post of an SDM is full with responsibility.
-There are no definite work hours because the Officer needs to be on the call of the duty all the time.
-The post demands of the decision making role and therefore SDM has to be on the go as he is the one to take decision in the matters of importance.
+The post of an SDM carries a lot of responsibility.
+There are no definite work hours because the officer needs to be on the call of duty all the time.
+The post demands the decision-making role and therefore SDM has to be on the go as he is the one to take decision in the matters of importance.
 He has to look after the affairs of administration in his area.
 If the SDM is posted in a sensitive area, then he has to be more alert.

 Salary & Facilities Offered to SDM

-With this much amount of responsibility, there comes a handsome pay and other perks.
-An SDM gets his pay in the pay band 9300-34800 with a grade pay of Rs.
+With this much amount of responsibility, there comes handsome pay and other perks.
+An SDM gets his pay in the pay band 9300-34800 with grade pay of Rs.
 5400.
-The SDM gets other benefits along with the pay.
+The SDM enjoys benefits along with the pay.
 These benefits include:

-- Residence for self and staff quarter at no cost or at nominal rent
+- Residence for self and staff quarter at no cost or at a nominal rent

 - Security guards and domestic help like cook and gardeners